Enter your state

 A Medicare Supplement plan in Connecticut fills in the gaps in Original Medicare (Part A and Part B) coverage.
 Medicare Supplement plans, also known as Medigap, pay for costs not covered by Original Medicare, such as coinsurance, copayments, and deductibles.
 In addition, some Medigap plans might include coverage for medical services rendered out of the country or hospice care.

 In Connecticut, a Medicare Supplement plan is designed to be used in combination with Original Medicare and cannot be used as a stand-alone plan.
 If a beneficiary is looking for additional coverage outside what is available through Original Medicare and Medigap, a Medicare Advantage or Prescription Drug Plan may be considered.
-Medicare Advantage plans can be used to replace Part A and Part B, providing the same coverage plus additional benefits.
-Prescription Drug Plans offer prescription drug benefits when other plans do not include such coverage.
+Medicare Advantage plans, provide the same coverage as Original Medicare, and in some cases, may cover additional benefits.
+Medicare prescription drug plans offer prescription drug benefits when other plans do not include such coverage.

 A Medicare Supplement plan in Connecticut does not include coverage for vision, hearing, or dental care.
 These plans also do not provide prescription drug benefits.
 Plans are classified by a letter category, and every plan in that category will offer identical benefits.
 However, the cost of the plan may vary, based on the location and company providing coverage.

 Enrolling in a Medicare Supplement plan in Connecticut

 In Connecticut, Medicare Supplement plans are offered by private insurance companies.
 The most common time to enroll in one of these plans is during the Medigap Open Enrollment Period.
 This six-month period begins on the first day of the month that a beneficiary is 65 or older and enrolled in Medicare Part B.